MultiverseLearningProducts/swe/src/mod2/wk2/day1.md

 If you run the code above (see JSFiddle below), you will get whatever value you put into the name field.
 In just a small amount of lines, your code is responding to an event and getting a value from the form.
 Very cool!

-Notice that we've used the `DOM path` strategy to find the form by its name.
+Notice that we've used the `DOM path` strategy to find the form by its name: `document.forms.todoCreateForm;`.
 What other ways could we get the form?

+> You'll need to know the following events for the exam: `onchange; onmouseover; onload; onclick; onmouseout; onkeydown`

 ## Assignment